Voyager 1: Termination shock

 Scientists at the Johns Hopkins University Applied Physics Laboratory believe that Voyager 1 entered the termination shock in February 2003.
 This marks the point where the solar wind slows to subsonic speeds.
 Some other scientists expressed doubt and discussed this in the journal Nature of November 6, 2003.
 The issue would not be resolved until other data became available, since Voyager 1s solar-wind detector ceased functioning in 1990.
 This failure meant that termination shock detection would have to be inferred from the data from the other instruments on board.

 In May 2005, a NASA press release said that the consensus was that Voyager 1 was then in the heliosheath.
-In a scientific session at the American Geophysical Union meeting in New Orleans on May 25, 2005, Ed Stone presented evidence that the craft crossed the termination shock in late 2004.
+In a scientific session at the American Geophysical Union meeting in New Orleans, Louisiana, on May 25, 2005, Ed Stone presented evidence that the craft crossed the termination shock in late 2004.
 This event is estimated to have occurred on December 15, 2004, at a distance of 94 AU from the Sun.